dyspop/Configify/README.md

     template = {'username': 'default', 'password': 'anotherdefault'}
     Configify.make(template)

-To generate a configuration the first time the app/package is run and load it into the app context otherwise just use:
+To generate a configuration and load it into the app context otherwise just use:

     config = Configify.make(template, get=True)